ESDLMapEditorESSIM/ESDLValidator/README.md

 ```
 docker build -t esdl-validator .
 ```

-The docker image is by default configured to create/read the database file from /storage/schemas.db, this can be updated by setting ESDLVALIDATOR_DB_LOCATION

 Run example for esdl-validator with logging set to DEBUG and the database file stored and read outside of the container.